dlazesz/driverless-print-and-scan/README.md

 ## Requirements

 - Python 3
-- A server with CUPS with the printer driver properly installed
+- An IPP capable printer or a server with CUPS with the printer driver properly installed
 - A WSGI server

 ## Usage